Applying for a Notary Public Commission

 Receive your commission certificate, valid for five (5) years, and your notary handbook.

 When you receive your commission certificate, you may begin notarizing documents, but learn what to do before you begin.
-Click on the certificate to view a larger version.

 Review the notary handbook and keep it handy where you provide your notary services.